andrewmcoupe/type-challenges/README.md

 # TypeScript type challenges

-This repo is a collection of type challenges for TypeScript, starting from beginner/east to advanced.
+This repo is a collection of type challenges for TypeScript, starting from beginner to advanced.